RobotRage/SimpleTowerDefenceGame/readme.md

 ###TODO###

-1) Get all three of us setup with the right Unity Version and github
+- Get all three of us setup with the right Unity Version and github
-2) Create interactive placement
+- Create basic pathfinding for enemies (Colby)
-3) Create basic pathfinding for enemies
+- Tower AI allowing targetting of first/last unit options within a specific range (Robo)
-4) Allow drag and drop of towers which show their circular range
+- GUI
-5) Tower AI allowing targetting of first/last unit options within a specific range
+- Money and economy